papicella/TelstraSMSAPIPublic/README.md

 <hr />

-Pas Apicella [pasapi at au1.ibm.com] is a Bluemix Technical Specialist at IBM Australia
+Pas Apicella [papicella at pivotal.io] is a Senior Platform Architect at Pivotal Australia